 Intuniv: Answers to Your ADHD Medication Questions

-Intuniv is a once-a-day non-stimulant medication, similar to guanfacine, used to treat children, ages 6 to 17, with ADHD.
-Here`s what you need to know.
+Intuniv is a once-a-day non-stimulant medication, related to guanfacine, that’s used to treat ADHD in children between the ages of 6 and 17.
+Here’s what you need to know about dosages, side effects, benefits, and more.

-Considering treating your child’s attention deficit hyperactivity disorder (ADHD) with Intuniv?
-William Dodson, M.D., answers frequently asked questions about this ADHD medication.
+Considering treating your child’s attention deficit hyperactivity disorder (ADHD or ADD) with Intuniv?
+William Dodson, M.D., answers frequently asked questions about this nonstimulant ADHD medication.

 Which ADHD symptoms does Intuniv help treat?